magicznykacpur/starship-fighters-frontend/README.md

 The card with higher attribute wins.
 The game supports single player and two player modes.

+Since this is a demo I've added .env file to the repo for simplicity.

 ## How to run

 In order to run the application you need to:

-- create a `.env` file with `VITE_API_URL` variable, the default api exposed for this front-end is usually available at `"http://localhost:3000/api"` so that's what you can set it to

 - run `npm install` in order to install all the required packages